Lamorna

 There are great places to visit near Lamorna including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-The area around Lamorna boasts some of the best airports including Cornwall Airport Newquay, and Land's End Airport.
+The area around Lamorna features a number of interesting airports including Cornwall Airport Newquay, and Land's End Airport.

 Lamorna History